 This practicum provides a supervised work experience environment where advanced students in the DMA program can engage in real production activity.
 Course enables students to apply the knowledge and skills acquired in the classroom to the work environment.
+May be repeated for credit, up to 6 credits.
 (6 lec/lab hrs.)